Higher-twist mechanism and inclusive gluon production in pion-proton collisions: Introduction

 \section{\bf Introduction}

-It is well know that Quantum chromodynamics (QCD) is the fundamental theory of the strong interactions.
-Many researchers study QCD to describe the structure and dynamical properties of hadrons at the amplitude level.
-The hadronic distribution amplitude in terms of internal structure degrees of freedoms is important in QCD process predictions.
+It is well known that Quantum Chromodynamics (QCD) is the fundamental theory of the strong interactions.Therefore in order to describe the structure and dynamical properties of hadrons at the amplitude level many researchers have been studying QCD.
+The hadronic distribution amplitude in terms of internal structure degrees of freedoms plays a crucial role in QCD process predictions.

-One of the basic problems QCD is choosing the renormalization scale in running coupling constant $\alpha_{s}(Q^2)$.
-In principle, that in perturbative QCD (pQCD) calculations, the argument of the running coupling constant in both the renormalization and factorization scale $Q^2$ should be taken equal as to the square of the momentum transfer of a hard gluon in a corresponding Feynman diagram ~\cite{Brodsky1}.
+One of the basic problems in QCD is choosing the renormalization scale in running coupling constant $\alpha_{s}(Q^2)$.
+In principle, in perturbative QCD (pQCD) calculations, the argument of the running coupling constant in both the renormalization and factorization scale $Q^2$ should be taken as equal to the square of the momentum transfer of a hard gluon in a corresponding Feynman diagram ~\cite{Brodsky1}.
+In the pQCD, the physical information of the inclusive gluon production is obtained efficiently; therefore, it can be directly compared to the experimental data.

-In the perturbative QCD, the physical information of the inclusive gluon production is obtained efficiently; therefore, it can be directly compared to the experimental data.
+It should be noted that problem the existence of the higher-twist contribution is not yet settled.
+Also it is necessary to study the difference in the leading-twist results for the frozen and running coupling constant approaches and compare it with that of the higher-twist.

-The main aim of this study calculation and analysis inclusive gluon production in the pion-proton collisions using the frozen and running coupling constant approaches.
+The aim of this study is calculation and analysis of the inclusive gluon production in the pion-proton collisions using the frozen and running coupling constant approaches.
+Using this approaches, the higher twist effects have been already calculated by many authors~\cite{Bagger,Bagger1,Baier,Sadykhov,Ahmadov1,Ahmadov2, Ahmadov3,Ahmadov4,Ahmadov5,Ahmadov6,Ahmadov7,Ahmadov8,Ahmadov9,Ahmadov10,Gupta}.